Velocity Templates

 -

 Upload your templates using WebDAV.
-You can upload a file structure as well as individual templates.
+Upload a file structure as well as individual templates.
 All paths in code are always relative to the dynamic WebDAV directory.

 Upload via Site Import